 Asking attendees to e-sign and acknowledge a COVID-19 safety waiver in the GoCo platform

 We introduced a color-coded wristband system where attendees could select green, yellow, or red to indicate their level of comfort in terms of distancing.
 So a red wristband indicated the person wants others to always stay six feet away.
 This gave people more confidence and clarity about how to respect and interact with others and vice versa.

 Focus on Cleanliness

 We set up hand sanitizing stations and Clorox wipes stations for constant cleaning.
 It’s a good idea to hire someone for the event to clean as you go.
 If you’re screening for temperatures, disposable thermometers are also a great alternative to head-scanning thermometers.

 In total, our event had about 40 people (a portion of our employees and a plus one), which was within our local guidelines for maximum gathering size.
 You should prioritize following local recommendations, so if you have more employees than the recommendations accommodate, consider skipping the in-person event, or breaking it up into smaller, team-based gatherings.

-Make it Different than a Zoom Meeting
+Make It Different From a Zoom Meeting

-My biggest piece of advice if you decide to go virtual is to not have a party that feels like another Zoom meeting.
+A virtual holiday party doesn't have to be a stuffy affair.
+Our biggest piece of advice if you decide to go virtual is to not have a party that feels like another Zoom meeting.
 Parties should be fun, engaging, and enjoyable – everything that Zoom meetings are not.